The 21cm-galaxy cross-correlation: Realistic forecast for 21cm signal detection and reionisation constraints: Correlation matrix

 To assess whether different noise contributions are significantly correlated, we generate multiple realisations for the 21cm--LAE cross-power spectrum.
 For each realisation, galaxies in the survey are shifted within the assumed redshift uncertainty in real space and thermal noise, $P_\mathrm{noise}$, is added to the 21cm signal field in k-space.
 From the Fourier transformed fields, we compute the 21cm--galaxy cross-power spectrum accounting for the foreground wedge and survey dimensions.
 From $N=100$ realisations, the covariance matrix is derived as

 where $P(k)$ is the cross power spectrum.
 To assess how correlated different k-modes are, we calculate the correlation matrix as

 Fig.~\ref{fig_correlationMatrix} shows $\mathrm{Corr}(\vec{k}_i,\vec{k}_j)$ for a wide-area medium-deep survey assuming a moderate 21cm foreground wedge.
-The off-diagonal elements are small compared to the diagonal elements, and their values approach zero as the number of realisations increases, indicating that shot and thermal noise are not correlated.
-Since we do not explicitly model the foregrounds, our current estimate is not sensitive to any correlations they might induce.
+The off-diagonal elements are small compared to the diagonal terms and decrease with increasing number of realisations, becoming consistent with zero within the estimator noise.
+This indicates that, for the noise sources included here, mode–mode correlations in the cross-power spectrum covariance are negligible.
+It also suggest that non-Gaussian mode coupling induced by galaxy redhsifts uncertainties, thermal noise, survey geometry and wedge masking is negligible.
+Since we do not explicitly model the foregrounds, this analysis is not sensitive to any correlations they might induce.